 Holocaust Lecture Series & The SSU Academic Program

-To fulfill the education component associated with the Lecture Series, SSU students enroll in a three-unit upper division course, Sociology 305: Perspectives on the Holocaust and Genocide.
-Course requirements include attendance at all the lectures and once weekly discussion sessions with faculty.
-Documentary films, videos, selected readings and texts supplement student learning.
-The Holocaust Lectures are videotaped and copies are sent to the Schulz Information Center Media Center for student, faculty and community access.
+To fulfill the education component associated with the Lecture Series, SSU students enroll in a 4-unit upper division course, Political Science 307: Perspectives on the Holocaust and Genocide.
+Course requirements include attendance at all lectures and weekly discussion sessions lead by the course faculty.
+Documentary films, selected readings and texts enhance student learning.
+The series’ lectures are videotaped and copies are sent to the Schulz Information Center Media Center for student, faculty and community access.
 Our thirty year collection of these lectures is an invaluable source of testimony and insight about the Holocaust and various genocides.

-The Holocaust Lectures have also been strengthened by the participation of Holocaust survivors, liberators and rescuers as well as the contributions of active researchers in the field.
-Indeed, perhaps the most powerful aspect of this series is the personal eyewitness accounts of Holocaust survivors and more recently survivors of the Rwandan, Cambodian, and Bosnian genocides.
-The speakers, students and the general audience are challenged to face the difficult subject of human destructiveness and to reflect on the multiple and interdependent causes of genocide.
-Students are encouraged to examine the issues of individual accountability and to formulate ideas about the prevention of genocide in the world.
-Lecture Series faculty regularly receive comments from students about how the information taken from the Series will help them live more ethical and meaningful lives.
+The Holocaust and genocide lectures have featured the participation of Holocaust survivors, liberators and rescuers, as well as the contributions of leading scholars in the field.
+Perhaps the most powerful aspect of this series is the personal eyewitness accounts of Holocaust survivors and more recently survivors of the Rwandan, Cambodian, and Bosnian genocides.
+The speakers, students and the general audience are challenged to face the difficult subject of man’s brutality and inhumanity, and to reflect on the common and varied causes of genocide.
+Students are encouraged to consider issues of individual accountability and to formulate ideas about how genocide might be prevented.
+Lecture series faculty regularly receive comments from students about how the experience of this series has moved them to evaluate their own moral and ethical responsibility.